ga-curriculum/intro-to-asynchronous-programming/async-await/README.md

 example();
 ```

 So much better than using callbacks!
-A couple of things to note:

-- `const fs = require('node:fs/promises');` this is a slightly different NodeJS package that we're using which enables `async`/`await` syntax.
-- We define and then invoke an `async` function called `example` because the lines marked with `await` need to occur inside `async` functions and can't occur in global scope.
+We have defined and invoked an `async` function called `example` because the lines marked with `await` need to occur inside `async` functions and can't occur in global scope.

 Once Node has entered the invocation of `example()`, the flow of control runs in an easily readable manner from one line to the next without any need for callbacks.
 This is because we have added the `await` keyword in front of each `fs.readFile()` invocation.
 In addition, the `await` keyword allows `fs.readFile` to return the contents of the file as a string, rather than pass it into a callback function as an argument.nThis allows us to assign this information to the variable `data`.

+> 📚 `const fs = require('node:fs/promises');` is a slightly different NodeJS package for interactions with the file system that enables `async`/`await` syntax.